bramwillemse/bw-home/site/content/articles/2019-12-05-reflecting-2019-goals.md

 ### Get fit
 While in 2017 I reached a level of fitness I had never experienced before (I ran my first trail running marathon), I started 2018 in pain, with a pair of broken ribs after having a scooter crashing into me on my bike.
 Physically and mentally it made a big dent.
 In short: it wasn't my best of years.
 It sucked.

 Getting back on that level of fitness was my main priority.
-IT had given me so much energy, productivity and pleasure.
-To top that up, I set the ambitious goal of running my first ultra marathon (more than a marathon).
+It had given me so much energy, productivity and pleasure.
+To top it up, I set the ambitious goal of running my first ultra trail marathon.

 ### Learn about Leadership
-After finishing a long term project, my colleague & product owner on that project advised me to invest in my leadership skills.
-I tend to naturally attract a lead role in projects, but I still had a lot to learn.
+After finishing a long term project in 2017, a colleague on that project advised me to invest in my leadership skills.
+I tend to naturally attract a lead role in projects, but I realise still have a lot to learn.
 So I listened to her and set it as a topic to learn about.

 ### Stress less in work
 This was more a mantra than related to my actual work goals.
 Something to keep in mind for next year.
 In 2018 I had had the pressure of some projects really get to me, hence the mantra.